Skip to main content

 Remember to check for allergies, eating problems, fasting or dietary requirements and adjust the recipe as needed.
 Make sure you’ve suitable areas for storing and preparing food and avoid cross contamination of different foods.
 Take a look at our guidance on food safety and hygiene.

-Think about changing the amount of resources you give each team to start, you could provide more or less to make this more challenging.
-You could change things like the amount of time to build, the number of people in each team or ask them to build a more complicated structure.
+- To make this activity easier or harder, you can change the amount of resources you give each team to start to make this more or less challenging.
+You could also change the amount of time to build or the number of people in each team.
+You could also ask them to build a more complicated structure.

-If anyone struggles with fine motor skills, you could suggest working in pairs.
-Alternatively, swap out the spaghetti for something easier to handle – it could be breadsticks, some pens or pencils or some small sticks or lengths of bamboo.
+- If anyone struggles with fine motor skills, you could suggest working in pairs.
+Alternatively, swap out the spaghetti for something easier to handle – it could be breadsticks, some pens or pencils and sticky tack, or some skewers.

 All Scout activities should be inclusive and accessible.